mvolkmann/MyUnixEnv/notes/GoNotes.md

 Tests should be implemented in files whose name ends with `_test.go`.
 These files should import the "testing" package from the standard library.

+It is recommended to put tests a package whose name starts with the name of the package being tested and ends with "_test".
+Doing this requires the test to call the functions being tested in the same way as real code because the package being tested must be imported and the functions must be called using the package name.

 Write test functions whose names begin with `Test`.
 These functions take one argument, `t \*testing.T`.